S-Retr0/learning-git/README.md

 ### Whas is .gitignore?
 Git only tracks the files you ask it to, but you might ask it to track some files by mistake (if you use `git add .` for example, it will track all the files in the current direcory).
-Sometimes you want Git to not track some particular files, so you need to hide them from Git, here is where the `.gitignore` file comes to your help.
+Sometimes you want Git to not track some particular files, so you need to hide them from it, here is where the `.gitignore` file comes to your help, which is a file added to the root directory of the repository, and it lists files you don't want Git to track or display as part of `git status`.